 Instructions

 - Place rice in a fine mesh strainer or a bowl and rinse it several times.
-Rinse by scrubbing rice gently with fingertips.
+Rinse by scrubbing rice gently with your fingertips.

 - Scrape rice sticking to the side of the pan into the liquid.